10 Ways to Puppy Proof Your Home

 Block Off No-Go Zones

-If there are areas of your home you don’t want your puppy to go, it’s worth investing in gates to block them off.
+If there are areas of your home you don’t want your puppy to go, it’s worth investing in gates (indoors and outdoors) to block them off.
 Products like this Step-Through Pet Gate adjust to fit different doors.
 It also includes a handle that lets you pass through easily while preventing curious pups from getting into mischief.

 Elevate Your Plants